YuxiaWu/YuxiaWu.github.io/_pages/about.md

 - **Medical image processing**:  computer-aided diagnosis, neuroscience
 - **AI for science**: LLM for molecular generation

-> "Imagination is more important than knowledge.
-For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution." – Albert Einstein

 # 🔥 News

 - **[09/2024]**: Two papers are accepted by EMNLP'24.
 Congratulations to Yimin and Jinggui!